luizgustavoss/golang-examples/concurrent-file-process/README.md

 # Concurrent File Process

-To execute this program you need to create a directory called ***poc*** in the temp directory of your system.
+By default to execute this program you need to create a directory called ***poc*** in the temp directory of your system, but this can be configured to another directory.
 In linux it would be:

 ```
 /tmp/poc
 ```

-The program creates a random number of files (max 50) in the directory, writing a random number in each file (max value 3).
+The program creates a random number (configurable) of files in the directory, writing a random number (configurable) in each file.
+Then the program processes the files, opening a goroutine which process each file.
+It also has an implementation to process files in batches of a configurable size.

-After that the program process the files in batches of 5, delegating each file to a goroutine, which will read the file content, and make the goroutine sleep for that amount of time (seconds).
+The process of a file consists in opening and reading a value from it that represents a number of seconds to make the goroutine sleep, than sleep, and after waking up write a message on a channel.

-At the end of the process of the file the goroutine writes a message to a channel, and at the end of thr program all the messages are shown.
+At the end all the messages are read in the main func.